 Creativity had no age limits, its not biased like that!

 It's richly rewarding I feel its just a matter of tapping in and tuning in (or vice versa: tuning out..!)

-believe strongly Art should be accessible to all.
-Creativity has no age limits, it's not biased like that.
+I believe strongly that Art should be accessible to all.
+Creativity has no age limits, it shows no bias.

-Pre covid I enjoyed being invited as visiting artits to hold school workshops class sessions and teacher training, making skill shaing key and accessible.
-There is shear joy in enhansing environments with good design and art work, it helps the learning brain and stimulates mood enhancement.
-It wonderful to see my students grow in confidence and devlop their unique styles.
+I experience shear joy in enhancing environments with good design and art work.
+Art helps the learning brain and stimulates mood enhancement.
+It's wonderful to see my clients grow in confidence and devlop their unique visual styles, lavishing Artfull Living.

-When I am not teaching I am either on with a painting, drawing or playing nurseor mamas taxi to my three beautiful children.
-We have our wee spot on the isel of Mull and we love to visit there as a family , it offers much inspiration.
+When I am not teaching I am either on with a painting, drawing or playing mama to my three beautiful clever children.
+We have our wee spot on the Isel of Mull and we love to visit there often as a family, it offers much inspiration.

 Variety is the spice of life!

 I aim to draw the inner sparks of creativity from within finding form for idea is my job.
 Finding the meduim for best expresion constantly surpises me- why variety is the spice of life!